Information about US taxes

 Arizona state taxes

 Other than federal tax, you are also subject to Arizona income tax on all income from Arizona sources.
 If you are in this state for a temporary or transitory purpose or did not live in Arizona but received income from sources within Arizona, you are subject to Arizona tax as well.
-The deadline to file tax this year is April 18, 2023.
+The deadline to file taxes this year is April 15, 2024.

 Income from Arizona sources includes: